QuixoticSL/ETTM/NOTES.md

 ### Answer ###
 I think the barrels still contain the same number of balls, since infinity both contain infinite number of balls.
 The numbering is not important.

+## Week 3: The Infinity Inn ##
+The team is taking up all of the motel rooms, so when the owner shows up people are going to have to move.
+Specifically, where should each player move and in what room will you put the owner so that every person--owner and each player--will be in a room by themselves?

+### Answer ###
+How can we get all of the Giants and all of the Cardinals into rooms, so that each player has his own room?
+To answer this question, you need to state the room number in which Cardinal 1 will stay, the room number in which Cardinal 2 will stay, the room number in which Cardinal 3 will stay, and so on for all the Cardinals; and then also state the room number in which Giant 1 will stay, the room number in which Giant 2 will stay, ..., and so on for all the Giants as well.